 It can be heartbreaking to miscarry one baby after another.
 Each new pregnancy brings both hope and anxiety.
-And each new loss may be harder to bear, especially if you feel like time is running out.
+And each new loss may be harder to bear, especially if you feel that time is running out.

 The experience can place great strain on even the strongest relationships.
-You and your partner might react differently to each other and that can cause great tension.
+You and your partner might react differentl from each other and that can cause great tension.

-Family and friends may find it harder to support you with each miscarriage; they may even think you're getting used to loss and finding it easier to cope.
+Family and friends may find it harder to support you with each miscarriage; they may even think you're getting used to loss and able to cope.